About this site:

 ※ Last not least, since 2010 I think that the most important assumption is that Thomas Cranmer could be among the historical persons to whom the Baker (with four nicknames related to something which was heated or burned) might be related.
 As a protestant, Cranmer wrote the Forty-Two Articles.
 Under threat, he left those articles behind like the Forty-Two Boxes, which the Baker left behind on the beach.
 Then Carroll associated the Baker with pets of catholic saints: Macarius’ hyenas and Corbinian’s bear.
 (See also: Angus MacIntyre’s suggestion “The Baker’s 42 Boxes are the original Protestant Articles of 1553, with Thomas Cranmer’s name on each.” in The Reverend Snark, Jabberwocky 23(1994), p.
 51~52.)

 I am an electronics and mechatronics engineer living near Munich in Germany.
-I know how to work scientifically, but not in in arts and literature.
+I know how to work scientifically, but not in the field of arts and literature.
 In that field of research I am an amateur.
 Therefore I don’t have to protect any reputation in academic Snarkology.
 Nevertheless, if you publish papers about, for example, references from The Hunting of the Snark to Thomas Cranmer, please give credit to those, who addressed that topic already.
-That’s me (2014, after first attempts in 2010), but also Karen Gardiner (2018), Mary Hibbs (2017, pen names: Mary Hammond and Sandra Mann) and Angus MacIntyre (1994).
+That’s me (2015, 2015, 2016), but also Karen Gardiner (2018), Mary Hibbs (2017, pen names: Mary Hammond and Sandra Mann) and Angus MacIntyre (1994).

 ※ Posts and Pages: I use WordPress to run snrk.de.
 WordPress offers to publish “posts” and “pages”.
 In this blog you will often find pairs of articles where one of them is a post and the other one is a page.
 In such a pair of articles, both have the same title where the post is a brief blog article and the associated page then goes into more detail.